getSierralta/SpringSecurity-PlayBox/README.md

 * When you do a Get request you can go next to the body and see the cookies, you need to grab the cookie token and before you do a request you go to headers and you put: X-XSRF-TOKEN and in value you put the token.
 * If you dont see the token in the cookies section, make sure you have the plugin, you have the explorer on, and that in cookes you have a domain (can be just google.com)
 * https://learning.postman.com/docs/sending-requests/capturing-request-data/interceptor/
+* And when that doesnt work give up in life and enable the protection
+* Ok dont give up yet .csrf().csrfTokenRepository(CookieCsrfTokenRepository.withHttpOnlyFalse()) finally let me got those tokens baby

 ## Java errors